ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* demonstrate they have registered the service with the Performance Platform and validated that the platform can support the metrics the service dashboard should present.
+* Demonstrate they have registered the service with the Performance Platform and validated that the platform can support the metrics the service dashboard should present.

 ## Point 18: Test the service from beginning to end with the minister responsible for it.